1Mill/notes/books/shape-up.md

 * Basecamp is composed of multiple compartmentalized shaper (i.e. discovery) teams and delivery teams.
 A shaper team discoveres, evaluates, and roughly sketches out a bet to a business opportunity / problem.
 A delivery team takes up bets and outputs product features.

+* Shaping is "done" when (1) the "baseline" (i.e. root customer problem) is discovered from one or many "raw ideas" (e.g. customer feedback) and then (2) "batched" into a solution that can be delivered in 6 or less weeks by one designer and one to two engineers.

 ## Notes

 * Culture is foundational to flow.